 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The appendix testis is a small piece of normal tissue attached to the upper portion of your testes (testicle).
+The appendix testis (uh-PEN-diks TES-tis) is a small piece of tissue that may attach to the upper portion of one or both of your testicles (testes).

 Advertisement